We continue to see small year-on-year improvements in average life satisfaction ratings.

 - We are able to compare with the same period last year (April 2015 to March 2016) to identify any changes that may have occurred.
 However, we are not able to reliably compare with the preceding period (January 2016 to December 2016) as they include overlapping time periods that contain the same data.

 Personal well-being data is now included within the main Annual Population Survey (APS) dataset rather than released as a separate dataset.
 As part of this transition, personal well-being estimates now go through the regular APS re-weighting timetable.
-For the series published in this release the estimates for the years ending March 2013 through to 2017 have been weighted to 2017 mid-year population estimates (MYPEs).
+For the series published in this release the estimates for the years ending March 2013 through to 2017 have been weighted to 2015 mid-year population estimates (MYPEs).
 For more information see Impact of transition to Annual Population Survey dataset.
+(Please note that this was incorrectly referred to as 2017 MYPEs but corrected 24 October 2017)

 Contact details for this Statistical bulletin